Steklov-type 1D inequalities (a survey)

-Notice that the sharp constants in the first and the second inequality in (\ref{eq:Steklov}) are attained by functions $\cos(\frac {\pi}{\ell}\,x)$ and $\sin(\frac {\pi}{\ell}\,x)$, respectively (up to a multiplicative constant).
-So, the extremal functions are symmetric (respectively, odd and even) about the middle of the interval, see Fig.~\ref{Fig1}.
-The extremal functions in the third inequality are given by any linear combination of $\cos(\frac {\pi}{2\ell}\,x)$ and $\sin(\frac {\pi}{2\ell}\,x)$.
+Notice that the sharp constants in (\ref{eq:Steklov1}) and (\ref{eq:Steklov2}) are attained by functions $\cos(\frac {\pi}{\ell}\,x)$ and $\sin(\frac {\pi}{\ell}\,x)$, respectively (up to a multiplicative constant).
+So, the extremal functions are symmetric (respectively, odd and even) about the middle of the interval; see Fig.~\ref{Fig1}.
+The extremal functions in (\ref{eq:Steklov3}) are given by any linear combination of $\cos(\frac {2\pi}{\ell}\,x)$ and $\sin(\frac {2\pi}{\ell}\,x)$.